 Browsing on Deciduous Trees and Shrubs

 On many trees and shrubs, deer will browse branch tips and stems.
 Heavily damaged trees may need to be replaced, but if only secondary branches are lightly browsed, the tree will recover.
-Most deciduous shrubs have the ability to produce new shoots or suckers at their base.
+Most deciduous shrubs can produce new shoots or suckers at their base.
 Because of this ability, many severely damaged deciduous shrubs will eventually recover.
 Several years may be required for some shrubs to fully recover.

 Damage from Antler Rubbing

 The process of rubbing removes bark.
-If bark is removed on a large portion of the tree or completely around the trunk the tree becomes girdled.
-All growth above the girdled areas will eventually die and for most home gardeners, replacing the girdled trees is the best course of action.
+If the bark is removed on a large portion of the tree or completely around the trunk, the tree becomes girdled.
+All growth above the girdled areas will eventually die, and for most home gardeners, replacing the girdled trees is the best course of action.
 There are no applications that will mitigate the effects of deer damage or save severely damaged trees.
 Wound dressings, pruning paints, latex paints, wrappings, and other alleged protective barriers do not help.

 Type of Damage

 Mice and other small rodents can also damage perennials, trees, and shrubs by eating the crowns of perennials or chewing the bark from trees and shrubs.
-Plants that have protective layers of straw or leaf mulch over winter are more prone to damage as mice overwinter in this material.
+Plants with protective layers of straw or leaf mulch over winter are more prone to damage as mice overwinter in this material.

 Damage to young trees and shrubs can be prevented by placing one-quarter-inch hardware cloth cylinders around plants.
 Bury the bottom 2 to 3 inches of the hardware cloth in the soil to prevent voles from burrowing under the cylinders.
 When mulching, keep wood mulches at least 6 inches from the trunks of small trees.
-Cover plant crowns and any portions of stems or trunks that are surrounded by straw or leaves with hardware cloth before placing the winter mulch layer.
-Poisons and baits can be put into the straw or leaves when other methods of control have not been successful.
-The use of poisons can be a risk to pets and children so use them with caution.
+Cover plant crowns and any portions of stems or trunks surrounded by straw or leaves with hardware cloth before placing the winter mulch layer.
+Poisons and baits can be put into the straw or leaves when other control methods have failed.
+The use of poisons can be a risk to pets and children, so use them with caution.